4.5 (6)

 Course overview

-In tech, there are major opportunities that come from embracing sustainable systems.
+In tech, there are major wins from embracing sustainable systems.
 The best practice techniques for utilizing renewable energy can deliver far, far cheaper power as well as bettter resilience, productivity, and security.
-Green is a competitive advantage.

 You will learn how to align engineering, operational, and architectural decisions with reduced carbon emissions but also better resilience, performance, security, and development velocity, while lowering your hosting bills.